thenofisamizdat/no-ne/README.md

 # Overview "no-ne"

-"no-ne" is a Bluemix application that uses a Node.js server to communicate between a REDIS JSON documents store database, and a html5/jquery/javascript client.
+"no-ne" is a Bluemix application that uses a Node.js server to communicate between a REDIS JSON document-store database, and a html5/jquery/javascript client.
-User authentication is handled using Facebook oAuth.
+User authentication is handled using Facebook OAuth 2.0.

 ## Code Structure